Li Zaiyi: Subsequent career

 In summer 831, Emperor Wenzong made Li Zaiyi the military governor of Shannan West Circuit (山南西道, headquartered in modern Hanzhong, Shaanxi), as well as the mayor of its capital Xingyuan Municipality (興元).
 In 833, he was made the military governor of Hedong Circuit (河東, headquartered in modern Taiyuan, Shanxi), as well as the mayor of its capital Taiyuan Municipality.
-It was said that at that time, whenever Tang's ally Huigu sent emissaries to offer tributes, the emissaries often pillaged the Tang territory they went through.
+It was said that at that time, whenever Tang's ally the Uyghur Empire sent emissaries to offer tributes, the emissaries often pillaged the Tang territory they went through.
 The local governments did not dare to complain, and only reacted by mobilizing security forces.
-When Li Zaiyi arrived at Hedong, there happened to be a Huigu mission led by the emissary Li Chang (李暢) going through Hedong.
+When Li Zaiyi arrived at Hedong, there happened to be a Uyghur mission led by the emissary Li Chang (李暢) going through the area.
 Li Zaiyi met with Li Chang and stated:

 Li Zaiyi then sent away his guards and put only two guards at his headquarters.
 Li Chang, impressed, did not carry out any hostile actions.

 In 834, Yang Zhicheng was himself expelled by his officer Shi Yuanzhong.
 He fled toward Chang'an, and as he went through Hedong, Li Zaiyi had him battered and wanted to kill him, only stopping after earnest advice from the staffers.
 Li, however, still killed Yang's wife and followers.
 Emperor Wenzong did not punish Li, on account of his accomplishments.
 Li then submitted a petition, accusing Yang of having dug up the tombs of Li's mother and brother to steal the treasures buried with them, and he requested that Yang be executed so that he could take out Yang's heart to sacrifice it to his mother; Emperor Wenzong refused, although subsequently, when Shi sent imperial robes that Yang made to Emperor Wenzong (i.e., as evidence that Yang had imperial pretensions), Emperor Wenzong exiled Yang, and later had him killed in exile.
 In 835, Li was given the greater honorary chancellor title of Shizhong (侍中).
 When Li's subordinates suggested to Emperor Wenzong that a monument should be erected to commemorate Li's achievements, Emperor Wenzong agreed, and he commissioned the former chancellor Li Cheng to author the text of the monument.
 However, at that time, Li Zaiyi did not yet have a courtesy name, which was customary to be used on a monument.
 Emperor Wenzong thus bestowed the courtesy name of Fanggu on him.